The Essence of Tuscany

 Elena, the owner of this 5 bedroom B&B and 3 private vacation villa rentals, knew it was the right place when she climbed to the first floor and looked out the kitchen window.

-“For me, this was the essence of Tuscany.”
-And that was before they rstructured the crumbling farmhouse and before they were cultivating vineyards in her backyard.
-To hear her speak now, will help you understand how she could be so sure; she speaks with authority and passion and, after 30 years, you feel that she has adopted not only Borgo Argenina but, the entire Sienese Chianti region as her home.
+"For me, this was the essence of Tuscany".
+And that was before they renovated the crumbling farmhouse and before they were cultivating vineyards in her backyard.
+Hearing her speak will help you understand how she could be so sure; she speaks with authority and passion and, after 30 years, she has adopted not only Borgo Argenina but, the entire Siena Chianti area as her home.
 In her words, this is the true Chianti, the better Chianti.

-She still holds tight to memories and her origins, a mix of Napoli clearly visible in her expansive personality and encompassing hospitality, and Milano, evident in her no-nonsense way of dealing with red tape and bureaucracy.
+She still holds tight to memories and her origins, a mix of Naples clearly visible in her expansive personality and encompassing hospitality, and Milan, evident in her no-nonsense way of dealing with red tape and bureaucracy.

 Every Day is a Good Day in Tuscany